Australia seeks to become the delicatessen of Asia

 Capilano doubled its sales to Asia in the year to March 2014 and posted 29 percent growth in sales revenue in Asia in the past year, according to its last two annual reports.

-With soaring export demand, the total value of Australia's honey and beeswax production is forecast to hit record levels, having nearly doubled in the last six years to A$107 million (50 pounds).
+With soaring export demand, the total value of Australia's honey and beeswax production is forecast to hit record levels, having nearly doubled in the last six years to A$107 million.

 Australian organic baby food company Bellamy is making inroads into one of Asia's toughest markets, China, and has customers in Hong Kong, Taiwan, Singapore, Malaysia and Vietnam.

-At the upmarket IAPM mall in Shanghai's French Concession, Bellamy's Organic infant formula costs a hefty 398 yuan (54 pounds).
+At the upmarket IAPM mall in Shanghai's French Concession, Bellamy's Organic infant formula costs a hefty 398 yuan ($84).

 Bellamy sells its organic formula range in 160 Wal-mart stores in Guangdong and Guangxi, as well nationally to OLE supermarkets, and have distribution in select regional premium supermarkets and mother-and-baby chains across China.